phantomstudios/react-gtm/README.md

 ## Introduction

-Designed to use and extend [GTM](https://developers.google.com/tag-manager/quickstart) snippets.
+Designed to use and extend [Google Analytics 4](https://support.google.com/analytics/answer/10089681?hl=en). **Note**: If upgrading from react-gtm `0.0.6` or older, or currently using an older version of Google Analytics, you'll need to [upgrade](https://support.google.com/analytics/answer/9744165?hl=en).
 This library is also SSR safe and does not break when used without window existing.

 ## Installation